denoland/docs/runtime/reference/ts_config_migration.md

 ## Using the "lib" property

-Deno includes unique built-in libraries not found in other platforms (like `tsc`).
-This can sometimes pose challenges when writing code meant to run in both Deno and a browser.
-In such cases, you can tweak Deno’s behavior using the "lib" property within your `compilerOptions`.
+If you're working on a project that ships code to multiple runtimes, like browsers for example, you can tweak the default types via the "lib" property within the `compilerOptions`.

 The built-in libraries that are of interest to users: